 There are endless varieties of kale to choose from.
-Here are two of my favourites for the garden:
+Here are two of my favourites for an indoor garden:

 I grow both Tuscan and Scotch Kale each year.
 I freeze big batches of both types in the fall for later use in soups and smoothies.
 Then I can save the kale grown indoors for fresh salads.

 Place your kale plant containers in an area which receives around 6 hours of sunlight per day.
 Morning sun is preferable to afternoon sun, as the hot afternoon sun can scorch the plants on a hot day (although it has to be pretty sunny to scotch a kale plant through a window!).

 You only need a few things to grow organic kale indoors:

 - Kale Seeds – your favourite variety (I like Lacinato)

 - Small cup